Powder Horn (Boy Scouts of America): Origins

 The Powder Horn course was initially created in the state of Texas in 1998, and subsequently presented at the Philmont Scout Ranch in the fall of 1999.
-The course was then rolled out to be run at region and area levels, and can now be offered by local councils.
-There is now a Powder Horn Course Director Conference, usually held in each region at least once a year.
-Attendance at such a course is no longer mandatory for those who wish to conduct a Powder Horn course as a course director.
+The course was then rolled out to be run at region and area levels and was then offered by local councils.
+There was a Powder Horn Course Director Conference, usually held in each region at least once a year.
+Attendance at such a course was no longer mandatory for those who wish to conduct a Powder Horn course as a course director.

 Culture

-The Powder Horn staff specifically promote a custom-tailored Venturing-like Scouting leadership culture.
+The Powder Horn staff specifically promoted a custom-tailored Venturing-like Scouting leadership culture.

 Crew method

-Course participants are organized into numbered Crews, playing the role of Venturing youth.
-Each Crew is assigned a Crew Guide, an operational course staff member playing the role of an older Venturing youth.
-The Powder Horn course director is assigned to be the Venturing Advisor, and assistant course directors are assigned to be Associate Advisors, playing the roles of Venturing adult leaders.
+Course participants were organized into numbered Crews, playing the role of Venturing youth.
+Each Crew was assigned a Crew Guide, an operational course staff member playing the role of an older Venturing youth.
+The Powder Horn course director was assigned to be the Venturing Advisor, and assistant course directors were assigned to be Associate Advisors, playing the roles of Venturing adult leaders.

 Daily theme

-Powder Horn course staff may choose to provide dress and activity themes on a day-by-day basis.
-Staff members and participants are encouraged to wear clothing or costumes matching each day's theme, and additional theme-related activities or food may be available.
-Possible themes include wild west cowboys, area 51 aliens, and pirates.
+Powder Horn course staff could choose to provide dress and activity themes on a day-by-day basis.
+Staff members and participants were encouraged to wear clothing or costumes matching each day's theme, and additional theme-related activities or food may be available.
+Possible themes included wild west cowboys, Area 51 aliens, and pirates.

 Fun

-An emphasis is placed on providing a relatively relaxed atmosphere, focused on fun and enjoyment of the many hands-on experiences presented.
+An emphasis was placed on providing a relatively relaxed atmosphere, focused on fun and enjoyment of the many hands-on experiences presented.

 Gear

-Like many other Scouting experiences, course participants have the opportunity to acquire multiple pieces of Powder Horn paraphernalia and documentation.
+Like many other Scouting experiences, course participants had the opportunity to acquire multiple pieces of Powder Horn paraphernalia and documentation.

 Certificate

-Upon successful completion of the course, Powder Horn participants may be formally recognized with a certificate and medal.
+Upon successful completion of the course, Powder Horn participants could be formally recognized with a certificate and medal.
 The certificate is suitable for framing.